 If you need to get rooms cleared but do not want to go for a frontal assault, then Fuze is your guy.
 The APM-6 Cluster Mines are deployable on those thin and destructible walls.
 Stick one on a wall and neutralize all the enemies who happen to be on the other side.

 Any enemy that survives the initial cluster mine explosion can be easily mopped up by Fuze’s 6P41 LMG.
 Catching enemies off guard on the other side of a wall saves you from having to rush into a firefight.

 Ela can stop enemies from attacking you with her stun mines.
-The GRZMOT proximity mines can be thrown towards enemies to stun them in order for your team to eliminate them or escape.
-These mines detonate automatically when enemies are close, which is a good crowd control ability.
+Her GRZMOT proximity mines can be thrown towards enemies to stun them temporarily.
+These mines automatically detonate when enemies are close, which is a good crowd control ability.

 With her Scorpion Evo 3 Assault Rifle and its 40 round magazine, you will have plenty of bullets to take out all the enemies you stunned.